dodona-edu/judge-prolog/README.md

 ...
 ```

-## Simple test
+## Format of Simple Test testfiles

-Compares the output (that is true/false) of the students predicates with that
+Compares the output (that is true/false) of the students predicates with that of
-of a verified correct solution.
+a supplied correct solution.

 ### Test specification